 A degree is not always required for software sales but helps tremendously.
-Before applying for a job in this field, explore the education requirements for a career in software sales.
+Before applying for a job in this field, explore the education requirements for a career in tech sales.

 What Level of Education Do You Need?